 Change the first paragraph as follows:

-The BSS Transition Management Response frame is optionally transmitted by a STA or a non-AP STA affiliated with a non-AP MLD in response to a BSS Transition Management Request frame.
+The BSS Transition Management Response frame is optionally transmitted by a STA or a non-AP MLD through an affiliated non-AP STA in response to a BSS Transition Management Request frame.
 The format of the BSS Transition Management Response frame Action field is shown in Figure 9-1156 (BSS Transition Management Response frame Action field format).

 (…existing texts…)